 Both sweet and hot peppers require a warm place, so I'd advise growing them in a greenhouse or pollytunel.
 Start them off indoors in modules and then transplant to larger pots as they start to grow.

-Courgettes (zucchini) are incredibly easy to grow and, if you're lucky, will provide you with 3-4 fruits a week.
+Courgettes (zucchini) are incredibly easy to grow and very quck to, if you're lucky, one plant will provide you with 3-4 fruits a week.
 They do like to spread and will take up some room during the height of the growing season, so if space is limited plant them in a large plot or potato sack.
 Don’t be tempted to grow too many plants or you'll have courgettes coming from all directions (believe me I know!!).
 2 plants are ideal for a family of 4.

 Home grown cucumbers taste great.
 Planted in pots, bags or directly into the soil--if you have a greenhouse or polytunnel, cucumbers will thrive wherever you put them.
 If you don't have a greenhouse, no worries - just make sure you choose the varieties specifically bred to thrive outdoors.